Pastoral epistles: Critical view: rejecting Pauline authorship

-On the basis of their language, content, and other factors, the pastoral epistles are considered by many as not having been written by Paul, but after his death.
+On the basis of their language, content, and other factors, the pastoral epistles are considered by skeptical scholars as having been not written by Paul, but written after his death.
 (The Second Epistle to Timothy, however, is sometimes thought to be more likely than the other two to have been written by Paul.)
 Beginning with Friedrich Schleiermacher in a letter published in 1807, biblical textual critics and scholars examining the texts fail to find their vocabulary and literary style similar to Paul's unquestionably authentic letters, fail to fit the life situation of Paul in the epistles into Paul's reconstructed biography, and identify principles of the emerged Christian church rather than those of the apostolic generation.

 As an example of qualitative style arguments, in the First Epistle to Timothy the task of preserving the tradition is entrusted to ordained presbyters; the clear sense of presbýteros (πρεσβύτερος) as an indication of an office is a sense that to these scholars seems alien to Paul and the apostolic generation.
 Examples of other offices include the twelve apostles in Acts and the appointment of seven deacons, thus establishing the office of the diaconate.
 Presbýteros is sometimes translated as elder; via Ecclesiastical Latin presbyter it is also the Greek root for the English word priest.
 (The office of presbyter is also mentioned in James chapter 5.)

 A second example would be gender roles depicted in the letters.
 The pastoral letters proscribe certain roles for women in a manner that appears to deviate from Paul's more egalitarian teaching that in Christ there is neither male nor female.
 Separate male and female roles, however, were not foreign to the authentic Pauline epistles; the First Letter to the Corinthians (14:34–35) commands silence from women during church services, stating that "it is a shame for women to speak in the church".
 Father Jerome Murphy-O'Connor, O.P., in the New Jerome Biblical Commentary, "agrees with many other commentators on this passage over the last hundred years in recognising it to be an interpolation by a later editor of 1 Corinthians of a passage from 1 Timothy 2:11–15 that states a similar 'women should be silent in churches'".
 This made 1 Corinthians more widely acceptable to church leaders in later times.
 If verses before or after 1 Corinthians 14:34–35 are read, it is fairly clear that verses 34 and 35 seem out of place.

 Similarly, biblical scholars since Schleiermacher in 1807 have noted that the pastoral epistles seem to argue against a version of Gnosticism that is more developed than would be compatible with Paul's time.